-In fact, this is the main theme of the museum.
-So be sure to check out every corner, as there’s always something new to play with whether it’s in the permanent or temporary exhibits.
+This is the main theme of the museum.
+So be sure to check out every corner, as there’s always something new to play with, whether in the permanent or temporary exhibits.

-The Fleet Science Center doesn’t let their exhibits stagnate.
-Temporary exhibits appear for limited runs which helps keep members and frequent visitors engaged.
+The Fleet Science Center doesn’t let its exhibits stagnate.
+Temporary exhibits appear for limited runs, which helps keep members and frequent visitors engaged.

-While visiting San Diego museums like Fleet Science Center on a whim is a fantastic idea, but do look at the calendar of special programming to plan around.
+While visiting San Diego museums like Fleet Science Center on a whim is a fantastic idea, look at the special programming calendar to see if there’s an event worth planning around.

-Here, STEM (science, technology, engineering, and math) is obviously a huge focus and the museum does a lot to help spark kids’ interests in these topics.
+STEM (science, technology, engineering, and math) is a huge focus, and the museum does a lot to help spark kids’ interest in these topics.

-Here are some of the other clubs your kids can participate in:
+Here are some of the other activities your kids can participate in:

-- Saturday Science Club for Girls: Meets every second Saturday of the month; for girls in grades 5 to 8.
+- Junior Club: Meets every third Saturday of the month; for kids in grades 1 to 4.

 - Sunday Science Club: Meets every second Sunday of the month; for children in grades 5 to 8.